The Will To Plan

 The term “family” means different things to different people, and I fully understand and appreciate that.
 Regardless of your definition, I imagine your family is the most important thing to you.
 You are always there for them and are willing to help whenever possible.
 Have you thought about how you can protect them when you are no longer here?

 Why am I asking a seemingly morbid question?
-Because October 18-24, 2021 is National Estate Planning Awareness Week and according to Gallup, only 46% of adults in the United States have a will documenting their final wishes and to protect their families.
+Because October holds National Estate Planning Awareness Week and according to Gallup, only 46% of adults in the United States have a will documenting their final wishes and to protect their families.

 I believe this is one of the most important things you can do.
 Having a will provides you peace of mind knowing that your loved ones will be taken care of and that your wishes will be fulfilled.
 I understand you are busy and there are not enough hours in the day.
 However, I implore you to make the time, muster the will to plan, and complete this process.